Jay-xyj/SBDE/README.md

 # SBDE: A Segmentation-driven Editing Framework for Bolt Defect Augmentation and Detection
 Official repository for SBDE: A Segmentation-driven Editing Framework for Bolt Defect Augmentation and Detection

+## We are developing an online demo on HuggingFace

 ## Online Demo will be released soon (Recommended).
 ![exp1](exp3.png)